Monero’s former maintainer released from US custody By Cointelegraph - Up News Info

-Riccardo Spagni, the former lead maintainer of the privacy coin Monero, has reported U.S. officials have released him after more than a month in custody.
+Riccardo Spagni, the former lead maintainer of the privacy coin Monero, has reported that United States officials have released him after more than a month in custody.

-In a Sept.
-21 tweet, Spagni said he was working with his legal team to return to South Africa to address the allegations against him.
-Authorities in the U.S. arrested Spagni in August on fraud charges tied to alleged crimes which occurred in South Africa between 2009 and 2011 at a company called Cape Cookies.
+In a Tuesday tweet, Spagni said he was working with his legal team to return to South Africa to address the allegations against him.
+Authorities in the U.S. arrested Spagni in August on fraud charges tied to alleged crimes that occurred in South Africa between 2009 and 2011 at a company called Cape Cookies.

 Continue Reading on Coin Telegraph